 A team of researchers is hoping to meet with people living in the region who have Crohn’s disease and/or ulcerative colitis.

-Sandra Zelinsky and research assistant Courtney Heisler will be hosting a focus group discussion on Wednesday, Dec.
+Sandra Zelinsky and Courtney Heisler, an epidemiologist and research associate with the Nova Scotia Collaborative IBD program, will be hosting a focus group discussion on Wednesday, Dec.
 12 in Williams Lake at the Central Cariboo Arts Centre.

 “We have been travelling across Canada talking to people who live with Crohn’s disease and or ulcerative colitis and their loved ones about their experience of accessing care for inflammatory bowel disease (IBD) in their area,” Zelinsky said from her home in 100 Mile House.